Wasn’t Me

 Groot Marico

-As I left Botswana’s Khama Rhino Sanctuary I spoke to a German couple who said they were going to exit Botswana at Gaberone “cos they want to drive longer in Bots – they like it here.”
-So I changed plan and did the same.
+As I left, I spoke to a German couple who said they were going to exit Botswana at Gaberone “cos we want to drive longer in Botswana – we like it here.”
+So I changed my plan and did the same.
 Instead of heading east to Martin’s Drift / Groblersbrug border post, I meandered south to the Tlokweng / Kopfontein crossing.

 Liddy could, so Brian drew what he assured me was a very accurate map to get to Evergreen farm I couldn’t miss it.
 Luckily I listened carefully as he scribbled.

 The next day I discovered the Groot Marico river runs gin-clear as it’s source is an ‘oog’ – a large dolomitic hole in the ground, a spectacular scuba diving spot.
+I now remembered as a student listening to friend and fellow student Dave Crouse raving about driving here in his Vollies – Volvo – and diving deep in crystal clear water.
+He was a wonderful life enthusiast was Dave!

 ~~oo0oo~~